 (In the meantime, get started with these 21 public speaking tips!)

 Does phoning people to ask for interview opportunities terrify you?
 Remember that doing it once is only an ice-breaker.
 Once you’ve done it, the next one is easier (even if only marginally)—but if you don’t get straight back on the horse, the effect will wane.

-Resist the urge to make just one phone call, or send one custom email, or approach one person at a conference.
-Set a goal of reaching ten, or twenty, or even fifty (if there are enough people to converse with).
-Sure, it’s a great breakthrough if you do something like pitch the media or do a book-signing for the first time—but the way to REALLY start enjoying these activities is to do it again and again, until you feel confident and sure of yourself.
+Resist the urge to make just one phone call, send one custom email, or approach one person at a conference.
+Set a goal of reaching ten, twenty, or even fifty (if there are enough people to converse with).
+Sure, it’s a significant breakthrough if you do something like pitch the media or do a book signing for the first time—but the way to REALLY start enjoying these activities is to do it again and again until you feel confident and sure of yourself.

 If you do this—if you treat your existing clients as if they are diamonds—you will automatically attract the same type of client who already wants your services.

-The most confident people are those who know their own worth: What their time is worth, what their life experience and expertise is worth and what their services are worth.
+The most confident people are those who know their own worth: What their time is worth, what their life experience and expertise are worth, and what their services are worth.

 Track your time.
 Look over your achievements and credentials.
 Read your client testimonials and emails.
-Identify the area where you help people make the biggest shifts.
+(See mine here) Identify the area where you help people make the most significant shifts.

 Speaking of small steps, one of the best you can take for yourself is to stop thinking and “just do it”—whatever “it” is.